 Types of Manuscripts

 MAQ publishes original conceptual and empirical research articles, review articles, and book reviews.
-The instructions on this page apply to articles.
+Articles should explicitly refer to theory and methods used in the field of medical anthropology, often accomplished by specifically referencing prior publications of others in the journal.
+The instructions on this page below apply to articles.
 See additional information about book reviews.

 Submitting Your Manuscript

-Manuscripts should be submitted through our web-based manuscript processing system at http://mc.manuscriptcentral.com/maq.
-If you have any difficulty using this system, please contact the Editorial Office at .
+Manuscripts should be submitted through our web-based manuscript processing system at https://mc.manuscriptcentral.com/americananthro-maq.
+If you have any difficulty using this system, please contact our Editorial Assistant at email@example.com.

 Peer Review Process